elektrotehnika/digel-asic-labs-fa24/lab3/README.md

 Each step listed in the table is a separate step executed when `make syn` is run and represents a step or sequence of steps *Yosys* takes for the full synthesis process.
 Now, synthesize the design:

-1. Generate the *hammer.d* supplement Makefile.
+1. Generate the *hammer.d* supplement Makefile (you might not have to do this step if you already ran `make sim-rtl`).
 This was also the first step in lab 2, but in this lab we'll learn what this file is.
 The *hammer.d* file contains a list of design-specific targets based upon the constraints we have provided inside the YAML files, in our case the GCD.
 Any of these targets can be run to execute different stages of the VLSI flow (we will take advantage of more targets in future labs).
 Visit the Hammer Read-The-Docs for more information on the [Hammer-Flow](https://hammer-vlsi.readthedocs.io/en/latest/Hammer-Flow/index.html).

     ```
     make buildfile